Rishikesh-Guptha/banking_DAPP/README.md

 # banking_DAPP
-This is a Decentralized banking application created using solidity
+This is a Decentralized banking application created using solidity(for now only the smart contract)